-Even when countries do not legally recognise advance plan/directives; this does not prevent mental health or related services from implementing them.
-They can allow and encourage people to make advance plans and when the situation requires their use, respect the directives stated in the person's plan.
+Even when countries do not have laws or legal provisions relating to advance plans/directives, this does not prevent mental health or social services from implementing such plans.
+Services can allow and encourage people to make advance plans and, when the situation requires their use, respect the directives stated in a person's plan.